PRIVACY AND DATA PROTECTION POLICY

 We collect and process the personal data you provide us with in the context of a request for information using our contact forms, a visit reservation request using our visit forms, a wine authentication request using the authentication service or the submission of a job application using the general application form (for unsolicited applications) or the recruitment application form (for job offers).

-The types of personal data we collect in this context include:
+The types of personal data we collect include:

-– general identification data (individual or professional; title, name(s) and first name(s), nationality, email address, phone number where applicable);
+- general identification data (individual or professional; title, name(s) and first name(s), nationality, email address, phone number);

 - the specific information needed to process your contact request (the subject of your message, your message, international trade, national French trade);